Thebuilderekes/django-learns/business_site/blog/trackprogress.md

 ### 4\.
 Handling Cross-Cutting Concerns

 Managers can be used for things like adding custom select clauses, annotations, or performing bulk operations specific to a certain data type, ensuring consistency across your application's data layer.

+## enhancing blog with social features
+ - We start by creating the `get_asbsolute_url()` method on Post model so we can use the `reverse()` function in the method to make a canonical URL like the ``blog/post/list/2`` in the address bar when you visit using the details link in `post_list.html` page.
+ - We want the canonical link to be SEO friendly so we create a slug-publish date combination so that it is unique for each post.
+ So we alter slug field to only allow to be unique for publish date By doing this we have to alter the path URL to follow this pattern

+ - Makw sure the arguments of the parameters match the same arrangement in the urls and in the models